maxmanders/maxmanders.co.uk/_posts/2013-07-02-test-kitchen.markdown

 Note that in order for the tests to be picked up, they must either be named with a leading ``test_`` in the filename, or with a trailing ``_spec`` in the filename.
 In both cases, since these are Ruby files, they should have a ``.rb`` extension.

+In order to run the tests, simply run ``kitchen test``.
+If your tests pass, a nice summary will be displayed in the output at the concusion of each test suite run.
+If your tests fail, the `kitchen` process will terminate, with logs being written to the terminal and in ``.kitchen/logs``!